 - ACID: Atomicity, Consistency, Isolation, Durability.
 Focuses on strict transactional integrity.

 - BASE: Basically Available, Soft state, Eventual consistency.
-Focuses on availability and speed in distributed systems.
+Focuses on availability and scale.

 3. What are the different types of NoSQL databases?

-- Key-Value (Redis, DynamoDB): Extremely fast keyed access.
-Best for caching and session storage.
+- Key-Value (Redis): Best for caching and session storage.

-- Columnar (Cassandra, HBase): Stores by columns.
-Best for time-series data and analytics.
+- Columnar (Cassandra): Best for time-series data and analytics.

-- Graph (Neo4j): Focuses on nodes and relationships.
-Best for social graphs and fraud detection.
+- Graph (Neo4j): Best for social graphs and fraud detection.

 4. When would you prefer MongoDB over PostgreSQL?

-Answer: When data structure is flexible or evolving rapidly, when storing nested JSON documents, or when you need fast development cycles and dynamic schemas.
+When the data structure is flexible or evolving rapidly, when storing nested JSON documents, or when you need fast development cycles without rigid schema migrations.